 Columbo bags the killer when he finds a scrap of paper on which Ferris scribbled down the murder outline.
 The irony is that Franklin says this was his idea all along.
 He’d told Ferris years earlier, with no clue his partner had written it down as an outline for a book to be called “Perfect Alibi”.

 Franklin signs a Mrs Melville book for La Sanka called Prescription Murder – also the name of Columbo’s pilot episode.

 If Murder by the Book feels more intricate that later episodes, that might be down to the production team, with director Steven Spielberg and Steven Bocho (Hill Street Blues, L.A.
 Law) as writer.

-It’s also packed with a host of subtle details that almost pass under the radar:
+It’s also packed with a host of details that almost pass under the radar:

-- Franklin’s cabin is so new from its refurb even the sofa still has its plastic wrap.
+- Franklin’s cabin refurb is so fresh even the sofa still has its plastic wrap.
 That proves convenient when he shoots Ferris on it

 - Franklin claims he’s going to drink the two bottles of champagne Columbo spots in his apartment.
-Later, Columbo spots a single cork rolling across the floor at La Sanka’s store
+Later, Columbo spots one of the corks at La Sanka’s store

 - Ferris has déjà vu on the drive out to the lake but doesn’t realise it’s the plot he scribbled down years before (a massive clue that he can’t trust his partner)

 - Franklin pulls a gun prank in the opening scene, but Ferris laughs it off saying he’s not even wearing gloves.
 When Franklin repeats it for real, he puts his gloves on